Master

 What are the prerequisites?
 4 foundational courses at CanIL (or qualifying equivalents), and 6 semester hours of a foreign language. * (BA in Linguistics NOT required)

-What is the current cost? $550 per semester hour
+What is the current cost? $577 per semester hour for domestic students; $605 per semester hour for international students

 How much financial aid is available?
 Every MA LING student is eligible for the $3000 Entrance Award and the CanIL Bursary of $500 for each linguistics course.
 Launch awards are given to approved eligible students in the form of Church Matching Grants / Ministry Team Grants and Ministry Boost Awards.